GetTestMail/ruby-sdk/README.md

 # ruby-sdk

-A Ruby client for interacting with the GetTestMail API, which allows you to create disposable email addresses for testing purposes.
+A Ruby client for interacting with the GetTestMail API, which provides a simple way to create temporary email addresses and receive messages sent to them.

 ## Installation